 Reddit user Jamabake has spent two years perfecting his French press skills and says water temperature is crucial to brewing the perfect cup.
 Turns out boiling water is actually too hot and spoils the ground beans.
 "This is where most people go wrong with the French press method.
 If the temperature is too high, the coffee will be bitter.
 We only want to extract some of the volatile oils, and ~200º is the optimal temperature for that."
 The best way to avoid scorching the beans is to "heat the water until it just starts to boil, ...[then] take it off the stove and wait about 10 to 15 seconds."
 Simple.

 Step 4: Let the Coffee Brew for 3 Minutes

 Pour the hot water over the beans, and gently stir until slightly frothy.
-Put on the lid, leaving the plunger above the surface, and allow to brew for three to three-and-a-half minutes, says Jamabake.
-"The longer you wait, the more oils you can extract.
+Put on the lid, leaving the plunger above the surface, and allow to brew for three to three-and-a-half minutes.
+According to Jamabake, "The longer you wait, the more oils you can extract.
 Don't go over four minutes though—that's probably too much."

 Finally, slowly press the plunger down to separate the ground beans and brew.
 "You're making an emulsion here with the water and oils from the coffee.
 If you do it too fast, there will be slicks of oil on top of your coffee and the flavor won't be evenly distributed."
 Serve immediately, and savor every sip.